s-janine/Starlink-Summer/README.md

 This project extracts **daily internet usage data 📊** from a Starlink **JSON export file** and converts it into a clean, structured **CSV file 🗂️** for analysis.

-Instead of web scraping HTML, this version processes **intercepted API-style JSON data**, making it more reliable and structured.
+Instead of web scraping HTML, this version processes **intercepted API-style JSON data**, making it more reliable, structured, and easier to automate.

 ---

-## 📌 What This Script Does
+# 📌 What This Script Does

 * Loads Starlink usage data from a JSON file 📥
-* Navigates nested billing cycle structure
+* Navigates nested billing cycle structures
 * Extracts daily usage values per cycle 📅
 * Converts raw values into readable GB format
 * Exports everything into a clean CSV file 📄

 ---

-## 🛠️ Technologies Used
+# 🛠️ Technologies Used

 * Python 🐍
 * JSON (built-in)